ideoplex/jersey-gson/README.md

 Sample java web application with jersey and gson that displays a list of users in a [Datatables](http://datatables.net/) table.
 The application retrieves the users via Datatables ajax.
 User edits are submitted to the server and successful response is applied to the local data set in the browser.
+Long cell text will be truncated with an ellipsis.

 Users can be added via a [Bootstrap](http://getbootstrap.com/) Modal dialog.
 Users are kept in memory and are not persisted.